 Toys seem to accumulate practically overnight!
 And our kids’ interest in toys changes practically overnight, too.
-So, decluttering and purging in the playroom is likely something you’ll need to do on a regular basis (at least twice a year).
+To make room for new toys, decluttering and purging in the playroom is likely something you’ll need to do on a regular basis (at least twice a year).

 One challenge with decluttering toys happens when our kids develop a sudden attachment to something they haven’t played with in years…simply because you suggest they give it up.

-But once decluttered, kids rarely miss those toys.
-In fact, they may even begin to enjoy the toys they’ve kept more!
+Once decluttered, kids rarely miss those toys.
+In fact, they may even begin to enjoy their favorite toys more!
 Learn why and how to start a toy rotation system, courtesy of Evidence-Based Mommy.

-To make decluttering easier for you and them, start by gathering up anything non-sentimental that’s broken, missing important pieces or permanently soiled and dispose of it.
+To make decluttering easier for you and them, start by gathering up anything non-sentimental that’s broken, missing pieces, missing parts, or permanently soiled and dispose of it.
 No need to discuss it with your child.